biagiobotticelli/Drupal_Php_Modules/README.rst

 the module makes a GET request to the REST webserver to obtain the list of the available beacons of the system.

+Once a response is obtained from the server, the informations of beacons are displayed in the page as a list of values.

 .. image:: https://github.com/biagiobotticelli/Drupal_Php_Modules/blob/master/images/getBeacon3.png
    :align: center

 addBeacon.php
 --------------